Tachiarai Army Airfield: World War II

 In 1940, the Tachiarai Army Flight School opened, and the airfield became a primary training ground for many kamikaze pilots.
 The Tachiarai Flight School opened a branch in Chiran Airfield on 24 December, 1941.
 During this time, Tachiarai Army Airfield was considered to be the largest military airfield in East Asia, serving as a major training base for many IJAAF pilots.
 It also became an important dispatch point for departing kamikaze pilots.
 Facilities included a range control bunker for live-fire training with military aircraft, and bunkers.
 In 1943, the Tachiarai Flight School opened a branch in Metabaru Airfield, when it came operational.
 Over time, the Tachiarai Army Flying School became the main school for 18 branch campuses across Kyushu, Okayama, Kyoto, and even the Korean Peninsula.

 In March 1945, the US Air Force launched two large-scale air raids on the airfield.
 This resulted in the deaths of approximately 1,000 people, including civilians.
 Additionally, B-29 bombers accidentally struck a group of 31 school children who were walking home from school, and sought shelter in the Tonta Forest.
 By April 1945, constant raids by B-29 Bombers had completely destroyed the airfield, and its stationed bomber aircraft were subsequently moved to Mushiroda Airfield.
 On 25 May, 1945, a direct kamikaze sortie was launched from Tachiarai Army Airfield.
-Heavily modified bombers known as Hiryū ("Flying Dragons") were equipped with specially designed explosive payloads, known as Sakura bombs.
-On the same day, two aircraft fitted with Sakura bombs and two Tōgō model planes took off on a kamikaze mission.
+Heavily modified Mitsubishi Ki-67 aircraft known as Hiryū ("Flying Dragons") were equipped with specially designed explosive payloads, known as Sakura bombs.
+On the same day, two aircraft fitted with Sakura bombs and two Nakajima Ki-44 fighters took off on a kamikaze mission.
 All eight crew members who were involved were killed during this attack.
 Following the extent of the damages and the end of the war, Tachiarai Army Airfield was abandoned.